-such as Winter (2001)'s C operator.
+We have seen that either analytical perspective can be modified to capture the observed pattern, but that these modifications entail new theoretical commitments.
+An analysis based on Landman (1989) can capture the remaining attested reading, but it needs to assume a mechanism of inverse linking plus further type shifters, such as Winter's (2001) C operator.
 An analysis based on Schwarzschild (1996) can rule out the unattested reading, but it needs to assume a rather powerful framework of dynamic semantics.
 In either case, there remain holes that would need to be filled by future research.
 For example, the dynamic system would need to be fleshed out with a compositional semantics that makes the necessary discourse referents available for both (1) and (2).
 Moreover, depending on the empirical facts, either analysis may need to be extended to apply to other linguistic constructions that seem to introduce structured pluralities (Grimau 2020).